Moha1234567890/laravel-job-portal-/README.md

 ### Admin End

 - The first page is about some stats about jobs and applications
+- You can add unlimited number of admins

 to be continued...